 It’s not.
 Idomoo earned its status as a Facebook Marketing Partner on the back of its successful integration with the Facebook Ads platform.
 This integration automatically generates hundreds or thousands of ad variants and matches them to the right audience on the Facebook platform.
 In short, the integration makes launching a Dynamic Video Ad campaign with thousands of ad units as easy as launching a traditional campaign with one ad unit.

 You don’t even have to create your own video content.
 Instead, you can repurpose existing video content in a breeze like Trivago recently did.

-Plus, personalizing your marketing isn’t really optional anymore.
-A McKinsey report referred to digital personalization at scale as “Marketing’s Holy Grail”, and noted that “This issue of relevance in our era of instant gratification is particularly pronounced because consumers are bombarded with messages, most of which are off target.
-Personalization—the tailoring of messages or offers to individuals based on their actual behavior—promises to address this issue.”
-The report adds, “personalization can reduce the acquisition cost by as much as 50%, lift revenues by 5-15% and increase the efficiency of marketing spend by 10-30%.”
+Plus, personalising your marketing isn’t really optional anymore.
+A McKinsey report referred to digital personalisation at scale as “Marketing’s Holy Grail”, and noted that “This issue of relevance in our era of instant gratification is particularly pronounced because consumers are bombarded with messages, most of which are off target.
+Personalisation—the tailoring of messages or offers to individuals based on their actual behavior—promises to address this issue.”
+The report adds, “personalisation can reduce the acquisition cost by as much as 50%, lift revenues by 5-15% and increase the efficiency of marketing spend by 10-30%.”

-These messages about the importance of personalization apply everywhere, but nowhere more so than on social media.
-The social media experience is inherently a personal one, and users have a growing expectation of personalized and highly tailored experiences.
+These messages about the importance of personalisation apply everywhere, but nowhere more so than on social media.
+The social media experience is inherently a personal one, and users have a growing expectation of personalised and highly tailored experiences.
 Now that Dynamic Video Advertising on Facebook is readily available, there’s no excuse not to give it a shot.

 Advertisers need to consider what in their arsenal is really adding value to their clients and their campaigns.
 Bidding for keywords isn’t enough anymore.
 The market is crowded, and the returns are being squeezed.